Eastonkatie/Eastonkatie/README.md

-### Hi there 👋 My name is Katie.
+### Hi there, my name is Katie 👋

+🌱 I'm new to Github
-I am a Data Analyst who has previously worked on postal measurement surveys in the UK.
+🔭 I am a Data Analyst who has previously worked on postal measurement surveys in the UK.
+😄 Currently expanding my technical skills on Python and Github ⚡ Fun fact: I recently returned from 6 weeks in Madagascar

 If you would like to learn more about my previous job experience please see my linkedin profile (https://www.linkedin.com/in/katie-easton-9bb916160/)